nvandendries1984/viking-v1/README.md

 If you have any questions, post a github issue and I'll answer you as soon as possible

 v1.0.1: Theme initialization<br>
-v1.0.2: Geolocation.js added including the partial
+v1.0.2: Geolocation.js added including the partial<br>
-v1.0.3: change the css files to be able to make theme specific changes to a separate css file, create pages for showcasing
+v1.0.3: change the css files to be able to make theme specific changes to a separate css file, create pages for showcasing<br>